mang0kitty/blog-1/content/post/evented-io-for-production-systems.md

 ### How a simple application behaves

 > **TODO**: Talk about how a basic application performing a single task works and how it needs to be scaled as your request rate and latency increase.

+### How to scale a simple application

+> **TODO**: Show how one could scale  the simple application by adding more processes or threads.

+### How performance changes when latency increases